-Anonymous asked: Hey Shaheryar, how are you?
+Anonymous said: Hey Shaheryar, how are you?
 Listen, would you be interested in writing freelance pieces for a local magazine, PIQUE?
 Whats your email. best, Salman.

 let me know firstname.lastname@example.org

-Anonymous asked: Hey Shaheryar, how are you?
+Anonymous said: Hey Shaheryar, how are you?
 Listen, would you be interested in writing freelance pieces for a local magazine, PIQUE?
 Whats your email. best, Salman.

 let me know email@example.com